Vheissu/aurelia-sortable-integration/README.md

 # aurelia-sortable-integration
 An example application that is a companion to my blog post on integrating the Sortable library into your applications.
 A mock random dog/cat generator.
+The blog post can be read here: http://ilikekillnerds.com/2015/09/aurelia-and-dragdrop-using-sortable/